-12.1 Person; A player's person is his physical person (flesh and blood) together with any clothing or legitimate external protective equipment that he is wearing except, in the case of a batsman, his bat.
+12.1 Person; A player's person is her physical person (flesh and blood) together with any clothing or legitimate external protective equipment that she is wearing except, in the case of a batter, her bat.

-A hand, whether gloved or not, that is not holding the bat is part of the batsman's person.
+A hand, whether gloved or not, that is not holding the bat is part of the batter's person.

-No item of clothing or equipment is part of the player's person unless it is attached to him.
+No item of clothing or equipment is part of the player's person unless it is attached to her.

-For a batsman, a glove being held but not worn is part of his person.
+For a batter, a glove being held but not worn is part of her person.

-For a fielder, an item of clothing or equipment he is holding in his hand or hands is not part of his person.
+For a fielder, an item of clothing or equipment she is holding in her hand or hands is not part of her person.

-- 12.2 Clothing anything that a player is wearing, including such items as spectacles or jewellery, that is not classed as external protective equipment is classed as clothing, even though he may be wearing some items of apparel, which are not visible, for protection.
-A bat being carried by a batsman does not come within this definition of clothing. - 12.3 Hand for batsman or wicket-keeper shall include both the hand itself and the whole of a glove worn on the hand.
+- 12.2 Clothing anything that a player is wearing, including such items as spectacles or jewellery, that is not classed as external protective equipment is classed as clothing, even though she may be wearing some items of apparel, which are not visible, for protection.
+A bat being carried by a batter does not come within this definition of clothing. - 12.3 Hand for batter or wicket-keeper shall include both the hand itself and the whole of a glove worn on the hand.

-13 OFF SIDE/ON SIDE; IN FRONT OF/ BEHIND THE POPPING CREASE
+13 OFF SIDE / ON SIDE; IN FRONT OF / BEHIND THE POPPING CREASE.